CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 It is incredible how much longer these non-democratic regimes exist for.
-A democratic regime does have a natural bias towards death though: both via elections and natural limits (the US imposes a strict 8 year limit).
+A democratic regime does have a natural bias towards death though: both via elections and natural limits (the US imposes a strict eight-year limit).
-The median of a non-democractic is only about twice as large as a democratic regime, but the difference is really apparent in the tails: if you're a non-democratic leader, and you've made it past the 10 year mark, you probably have a long life ahead.
-Meanwhile, a democratic leader rarely makes it past 10 years, and then have a very short lifetime past that.
+The median of a non-democratic is only about twice as large as a democratic regime, but the difference is apparent in the tails: if you're a non-democratic leader, and you've made it past the 10 year mark, you probably have a long life ahead.
+Meanwhile, a democratic leader rarely makes it past ten years, and then have a very short lifetime past that.

 Here the difference between survival functions is very obvious, and